anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 end
 ```

-Doesn't look like a simple solution 😕 If you'll continue staring at this piece of code for a while, you may notice that the implementation has nothing specific to a particular application: we retrieve a token, verify it and extract identifiers.
-If so, why can't we re-implement this in Go?
-We can!
+This doesn't look like such a simple solution, after all 😕 If you continue staring at this piece of code for a bit longer, you might notice that this implementation contains nothing specific to a particular application: we retrieve a token, verify it, and extract the identifiers.
+If this is the case, why can't we just re-implement this in Go?
+Well, we can!

 This is how AnyCable Go PRO JWT identification works:

-- A client passes a token along the connection request (via a query string or a header).
+- A client passes a token along with the connection request (via a query string or a header).
-- Go server retrieves a header, verifies its signature and TTL, and rejects the connection if token is invalid.
+- A Go server retrieves a header, verifies its signature and TTL, and rejects the connection if token is invalid.
-- If token is valid, we extract identifiers, store them in the connection metadata and finalize the handshake (by sending a `{"type":"welcome"}` message).
+- If the token is valid, we extract the identifiers, store them in the connection metadata and finalize the handshake (by sending a `{"type":"welcome"}` message).

 And we do not perform any RPC calls!
 Let's see how it affects the connection time: